sophialiang12/linked-blog-starter-md/remote-cyberattacks/Lurie Children's Hospital Chicago/Case Details.md

 - MyChart Patient Portal

 Hospital staff had to work by hand to record patient information while EHR was down.
 On May 20, 2024, access was restored, and manually recorded information had to be put back into the EHR system.

+# Personal Reactions
+[Reddit](https://www.reddit.com/r/chicago/comments/1at2wno/anyone_have_inside_info_on_the_lurie_childrensnwm/) According to Reddit user [[cashleydashley]], who was a nurse at Lurie Children's Hospital, the staff at Lurie Children's typically know as much about the attack as the rest of the general public.

+[Reddit](https://www.reddit.com/r/Residency/comments/1fn3u7i/about_lurie_childrens_layoffs/) More recently, there have been some layoffs at the hospital.
+According to Reddit user [[The_Forgotten_King]], the outage caused the hospital to lose around 2 months worth of revenue.

 # Attribution
-[The Record](https://therecord.media/ransomware-gang-claims-payment-luries) [Fierce Healthcare](https://www.fiercehealthcare.com/providers/cybersecurity-matter-forces-lurie-childrens-hospitals-communications-mychart-offline) *Fierce Healthcare*, *The Record*, and other sources reports that [[Rhysida]] listed patient data on its website, selling the stolen information also for around $3.4 million, or **60 bitcoins**.
+[The Record](https://therecord.media/ransomware-gang-claims-payment-luries) [Fierce Healthcare](https://www.fiercehealthcare.com/providers/cybersecurity-matter-forces-lurie-childrens-hospitals-communications-mychart-offline) Attribution points to [[Rhysida]], which listed patient data on its website, selling the stolen information also for around $3.4 million, or **60 bitcoins**.
 In the week of March 7th, 2024, the listing on Rhysida's website was updated to say "All data was sold."
 # Attack Vector
 [Security Magazine](https://www.securitymagazine.com/articles/100828-nearly-800-000-affected-by-childrens-hospital-ransomware-attack) The attack vector was a ransomeware attack.
 While the nature of the attack is not reported to the public, the Tactics, Techniques, and Procedures (TTPs) of Rhysida provide a look into what might've happened.
 Most likely, the threat actors gained access to Lurie Children's system through email phishing, then used **Cobalt Strike**, a pen-testing tool, for privilege escalation.